-Demographics: Identify and describe who was served or involved in achieving the objective (e.g., race, gender, geographic location of project participants).
+Demographics: Identify and describe who was served or involved in achieving the objective (e.g., race, geographic location of project participants, sex at birth, gender identity, and sexual orientation).

 Consumer Participation: Describe consumer input received on this objective.
 What did consumers say?